 Q7.
 How is RIC working with the Virginia Department of Environmental Quality (DEQ)?

 A7.
 RIC collaborates with many federal, state and local partners in its commitment to environmental stewardship, including the Virginia DEQ.
 As such, in full support of the DEQ, we continue to implement our scientific, data-driven work plan to assess the presence of PFAS on Airport property.
 These efforts include sharing sampling results with the DEQ as they become available.
+As part of the new NPDES permit application and development process, the Airport invited all DEQ staff (those interested in PFAS matters at the Airport) to visit and participate in a comprehensive airfield tour to witness the various activities the Airport has undertaken to address PFAS issues and concerns.

 Q8.
 Where can I find current sample results?